jasongedev/robot-teleop/README.md

 # Hands-free Teleoperation of a Dual-Arm Robot via Real-time 3D Pose Estimation

-Install and instructions being updated.
+Install and setup instructions being updated.
 Discussion of approach & implementation also to come.
 Check back on Monday!

 # Overview